spawnfest/OMA/README.md

 ## TODOs

 + how to handle pushing characters back?
 Is it even possible to handle this while keeping Line and Column correctness?
-+ expose additional variable `TokenLoc` which would be just an alias for `{TokenLine, TokenCol}`.
-This would be handy if you want your tokens to include both line and column number
 + more testing (especially unicode characters and column number correctness)
 + better documentation